charlescc9/RoboND-Rover-Project/writeup.md

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.

 My modification of the `perception_step()` function closely mirrored my modification of the `process_image()` function.
 I performed the same extraction of the terrain, obstacle, and rock pixels and mapping onto the Rover's worldmap.
-One addition step was to generate the Rover's vision_image by displaying the terrain, obstacle, and rock binary images in the B, R, and G channels respectively.
+One additional step was to generate the Rover's vision_image by displaying the terrain, obstacle, and rock binary images in the B, R, and G channels respectively.
 Also, as opposed to setting pixels to 255 as I did for the vision_image and in `process_image()`, when overplotting on the Rover's worldmap, I only incremented by 1 for obstacles and rocks, and 10 for terrain, to make the Rover more confident when perceiving terrain.